awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PeerVpcAwsAccountId`  <a name="cfn-gamelift-fleet-peervpcawsaccountid"></a>
-A unique identifier for the AWS account with the VPC that you want to peer your Amazon GameLift fleet with\.
+Used when peering your GameLift fleet with a VPC, the unique identifier for the AWS account that owns the VPC\.
 You can find your account ID in the AWS Management Console under account settings\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`